Sharrnah/whispering-plugins/Documentation/Speech-Conversion-Plugins/RVC-Plugin.md

 The RVC Plugin allows to replace one voice with another.
 This means the input is an existing audio.

-(It is not Test-to-Speech which works with Text as Input and generates audio from this.)
+(It is not Text-to-Speech which works with Text as Input and generates audio from this.)

 You need a RVCv2 Model for this to work.